Important Legal Disclaimer

 - 8-9 groups compete for each Sydney home

-Result: More first home buyers now use agents than ever before.
+Result: More first home buyers now use professional help than ever before.

 But that doesn't mean everyone needs one.